Val-Cantarelli/Meta-AWS-Capstone/README.md

 The capstone project is a **restaurant website** built with Django.
 My work focused on:
 1. Migrating the database to Amazon RDS.
-2. Deploying the back-end to AWS Lambda using API Gateway.
+2. Deploying the back-end to AWS Lambda + API Gateway.
 3. Hosting static files (CSS, JS, images) in an S3 bucket, served through CloudFront.
 4. Setting up CI/CD pipelines with AWS CodePipeline and CodeBuild.
 5. Documenting the entire AWS infrastructure setup.